 - Open a Return File and submit the Return Grant request :

 Once you return to your area of origin, the head of household will need to visit the MoMD branch there to submit the request for the grant and open a return file.
-To support the request, the following documents should be submitted at the office:
+To support the request, the following documents should be submitted to the office:

-- House endorsement prepared and signed by the local Mukhtar, Intelligence and the Mayor
+- House endorsement prepared and signed by the local Mukhtar, Intelligence, and the Mayor

-- Copy of the ID, nationality certificate (or the national ID), residency card and PDS card for the head of household
+- Copy of the ID, nationality certificate (or the national ID), residency card, and PDS card for the head of household

 - One copy of the ID of each family member